 WINCHESTER POETRY PRIZE

 £5 ENTRY FEE.
 Deadline July 31, 2022.
-First prize £1,000, second prize £500, third prize £250.
+First Prize: £1,000.
+Second Prize: £500.
+Third Prize: £250.
 A prize is also available for the best poem written by a Hampshire-based poet.
-Limit 40 lines excluding title.
-English only.
+Winning and commended poems will also be published in a competition anthology.
+Poems may be on any subject and in any form or style.
+They must be typed and not longer than 40 lines (excluding title).
 A number of free entries are available for poets to whom an entry fee would be a barrier.
+The

 GRANTS / FELLOWSHIPS / CROWDFUNDING

 The Loft Literary Center invites writers of all skill levels to sign up for Crowd Control, a virtual course that meets once a week from June 21-August 9.

 sing works by Chimamanda Ngozi Adichie, Malcolm Gladwell, David Sedaris, and a few lesser-known authors, we’ll dissect narrative voice, making promises to your readers, physical page structure, and a number of other literary decisions you may be overlooking that can help transform your work into writing readers can’t put down.